Losant/losant-docs/docs/organizations/overview.md

 # Organizations

-Organizations allow multiple Structure users to collaborate on applications, workflows, devices, dashboards and more.
-To use organizations, you must have a Structure Business Account - if you'd like to learn more about being a business customer, please [contact us](https://www.getstructure.io/contact-us).
+Organizations allow multiple Losant users to collaborate on applications, workflows, devices, dashboards and more.
+To use organizations, you must have a Losant Business Account - if you'd like to learn more about being a business customer, please [contact us](https://www.losant.com/contact-us).

 ## Organization Ownership